 Held captive by the Daleks, at the mercy of his greatest enemies, Ten is made to feel helpless in more ways than one in “Journey’s End”, as Davros threatens his friends.
 The Doctor and Davros have plenty of history, stretching all the way back to the early days of Classic Who.
 The Doctor could have stopped Davros’ reign of terror a long time ago, but he didn’t believe he had the right to erase a whole species from existence, even one as wretched as the Daleks, so the animosity between them only continued to escalate over the years.
 Davros wants to break him, expose his true self and drag him down to his level, and considering the Doctor has committed multiple genocides by now (including against his own people), Davros has a lot to work with.

 After spending so long running away from his past as a soldier because of the way he compromised his own principles then, the Doctor is very disheartened to discover the influence he’s had on his friends and how he’s led them to become more like him over time, having trained them to fight.
-Describing themselves as the Doctor’s secret army (something he would not approve of), they’re all willing to kill themselves or even blow up the Earth to save the multiverse in desperation.
+They’re all willing to kill themselves or even blow up the Earth to save the multiverse in desperation, calling themselves the Doctor’s secret army (something he would not approve of).
 There’s also a small but significant scene where Ten comes to feel like a complete ass: he never did forgive Harriet for her betrayal in “The Christmas Invasion“, only to discover she gave her life saving the Earth in his absence.
-David Tennant gets to play a double role in this two-parter as the Doctor’s half-human clone, who’s essentially written as the Tenth Doctor on crack.
-His clone proceeds to kill off all the Daleks to prevent them from ever trying something like this again, which the real Ten is outraged about, though I doubt most of the people in the audience will mourn the deaths of insane, omnicidal dictators who tried to nuke the multiverse five minutes earlier.
+David Tennant gets to play a double role in this story as the Doctor’s half-human clone, who’s essentially written as the Tenth Doctor on crack.
+His clone proceeds to kill off all the Daleks to bring an end to their empire, which the real Ten is outraged about, though I doubt most of the people in the audience will mourn the deaths of insane, omnicidal dictators who tried to nuke the multiverse only five minutes earlier.

 Needless to say, Ten is never really the same again after the events of this two-parter: losing Donna like this affects him about as strongly as losing Rose in “Doomsday” did, and he goes into a funk for the remainder of his tenure, swearing off companions entirely.
 It’s understandable that the Doctor would make this decision, considering he must surely consider himself to be cursed by now and a terrible influence on all his friends, but it’s also a really bad idea.
 Ever since “The Runaway Bride“, Donna’s whole tenure has made it a point that the Doctor needs someone to stop him sometimes and keep his flaws in check.
 Without a dissenting voice in the TARDIS, the ugliest parts of Ten’s personality will steadily claw their way to surface by “The Waters Of Mars” and “The End Of Time“.